 This is where you will find answers to the most common questions about the Maths Scholarship Programme.
 We have grouped the questions into sections entitled: Eligibility, Teacher training; Scholarship Funding and Applying.
 If you have an any questions please submit them and we'll be in touch as soon as possible.
-You can ask us questions on our Facebook page too.

 What qualifications do I need?